 “We are living through a pivotal moment in time, confronting the urgency of converging environmental and economic crises.
 Young people today are being disproportionately affected by the long-lasting and long-standing impacts of climate change and the pandemic, all the while inheriting a planet in political and ecological cross-fire.
 Now the challenge is to give these ideas, and the work we are undertaking throughout this project, practical application.
 This task is vital.
 It is also urgent.”

-Watch below a video statement from ‘Our Action, Their Future’ participant and newly appointed research volunteer, Christianne Zakour.
+‘Our Action, Our Future’ participant and newly appointed research volunteer, Christianne Zakour made a video statement about the event.